akkartik/mu/vocabulary.md

   Invariant: 0 <= `read` <= `write` <= `size`

-  Writes to a stream abort if it's full.
+  By default, writes to a stream abort if it's full.
 Reads to a stream abort if it's empty.

 - Graphemes: 32-bit fragments of utf-8 that encode a single Unicode code-point.
 - Code-points: 32-bit integers representing a Unicode character.